microsoft/FluidFramework/build-tools/packages/build-cli/docs/modify.md

 ## `flub modify lockfile`

-Updates a dependency in the lockfile to the latest version of a specified semver range.
+Updates a dependency in the pnpm lockfile to the latest version of a specified semver range.

 ```
 USAGE